bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 * [Docker](https://docs.docker.com/get-docker/) - to create database
 * [ocm cli](https://github.com/openshift-online/ocm-cli/releases) - ocm command line tool

-There are a number of prerequisites required for running fleet-manager due to its interaction with external services.
+Apart from the installed software prerequisites, here are other ones required for running fleet-manager due to its interaction with external services.
 All of the below are required to run fleet-manager locally.

 ### User Account & Organization Setup
-1. Request additional permissions for your user account in OCM stage.
-[Example MR](https://gitlab.cee.redhat.com/service/ocm-resources/-/merge_requests/812).
-    - Ensure your user has the role `ManagedDinosaurService`.
-This allows your user to create Syncsets.
-3. Ensure the organization your account or service account belongs to has quota for installing the Managed Dinosaur Add-on, see this [example](https://gitlab.cee.redhat.com/service/ocm-resources/-/blob/master/data/uhc-stage/orgs/13640203.yaml).
-    - Find your organization by its `external_id` beneath [ocm-resources/uhc-stage/orgs](https://gitlab.cee.redhat.com/service/ocm-resources/-/tree/master/data/uhc-stage/orgs).
+1. Create new organization and users being members of this organization:
+* Make sure that you are logged out from any existing `access.redhat.com` sessions.
+Use the `register new organization` flow to create an organization
+* Create new users using user management UI.
+It is recommended to append or prefix usernames of your team members, e.g. `dffrench_control_plane` for `dffrench` username being a member of `Control Plane` team.

+2. To onboard a fleet-manager to [app-interface](https://gitlab.cee.redhat.com/service/app-interface) a new role will be required for resources (e.g. Syncsets, etc) creation (see [example](https://gitlab.cee.redhat.com/service/uhc-account-manager/-/blob/master/pkg/api/roles/managed_kafka_service.go))
+3. Once the role is created, users required to have this role need to get it assigned to their OCM account: [example MR](https://gitlab.cee.redhat.com/service/ocm-resources/-/merge_requests/812).
+4. Very likely your organization will need to have quota for installing Add-ons specific for your fleet-manager.
+See an example of Add-on quotas [here](https://gitlab.cee.redhat.com/service/ocm-resources/-/blob/master/data/uhc-stage/orgs/13640203.yaml) (find your organization by its `external_id` beneath [ocm-resources/uhc-stage/orgs](https://gitlab.cee.redhat.com/service/ocm-resources/-/tree/master/data/uhc-stage/orgs)).

+### Vault
+For automation (fleet-manager deployments and app-interface pipelines) it is required to use [vault](https://gitlab.cee.redhat.com/service/app-interface#manage-secrets-via-app-interface-openshiftnamespace-1yml-using-vault) for secrets management

+### AWS
+AWS account is required for provisioning development OSD clusters.

+### SSO authentication
+Depending on whether interacting with public or private endpoints, the authentication should be set up as follows:
+* sso.redhat.com for public endpoints
+* MAS-SSO for private endpoints (see this [doc](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/docs/mas-sso/service-architecture/service-architecture.md) to understand how kas-fleet-manager is using MAS-SSO for authentication)

+See [feature-flags](docs/feature-flags.md#Keycloak) to understand flags used for authentication.

+### sso.redhat.com service account
+To avail of all required OCM services the fleet-manager depends on, it is required to create an sso.redhat.com service account that will be used for the communication between the fleet-manager and OCM.

+### AMS SKU
+To prevent from quota assignments required for certain fleet-manager resources creation being accessible externally, fake SKUs might need to be created.
+The benefit of this recommended approach is that the team members of a fleet-manager can still create quota-controlled resources via OCM, while they aren't yet available publicly.
+An example of such fake SKU is `FakeMarketplaceKafkaCluster` in [this](https://gitlab.cee.redhat.com/service/ocm-resources/-/blob/master/data/uhc-stage/orgs/13640203.yaml) config file

 ### Configuring Observability
 The Observability stack requires a Personal Access Token to read externalized configuration from within the bf2 organization.